 Though the pandemic is not over, there is hope on the horizon.
 According to San Juan Basin Health, more than 50% of La Plata County residents have received at least one dose of the COVID-19 vaccine and more than 50% are now fully vaccinated.
 Of this number 90% of individuals 70 and older have received at least one dose and 86% are now fully vaccinated.

 We are seeing society slowly reopen and certain restrictions reduced, yet COVID-19 positive patients are still presenting at our Emergency Department, some of who are admitted for care in our ICU or COVID-19 unit.
 The good news is after caring for more than 20 patients at a time during the height of the pandemic, Mercy Hospital's average daily inpatient census for COVID-19 patients now remains in the single digits.

 With more than 33 million cases of COVID-19 diagnosed in the U.S. to date, all of us have been impacted by the virus.
 Most of us know someone who’s been diagnosed with COVID-19 or have personally tested positive.
 The emotional toll the pandemic has had on us may take years to heal.

-Thank you for your continued support and the care you share with Mercy Regional Medical Center and our caregivers.
+Thank you for your continued support and the care you share with Mercy Hospital and our caregivers.